Archives

 Pigs

-and Chickens This
+and

-the folklore surrounding sailors and why they get tattoos of pigs and
+discussing the folklore surrounding sailors and why they get

-chickens.
-But there's a listener out there who is none too happy
+tattoos of pigs and chickens.
+But there's a listener out

-that Mischke has decided to take on this most taboo of subjects...
+this most taboo of subjects...
 7:14

 The Great Cat Calamity Let's just say if you're a cat lover -- you might want to skip this particular clip.
 Really.
 There's nothing to hear here.
 Move along and check out the Lady from the Midway -- now that's some funny stuff!
 3:24